jaepass/commercejs-react-functional/README.md

 ## Build application

-Commerce.js was built with all the frontend functionality you would need to build a complete eCommerce store.
-All you need to do is make requests to various Chec API endpoints, receive successful responses, then you have your raw data to output beautifully onto your web store.
+Commerce.js was built with all the frontend functionality needed to build a complete eCommerce store.
+Simply make requests to various Chec API endpoints, receive successful responses, then use the raw data to output beautifully onto your web store.

-Now, let's start to make requests to fetch data from Chec to list our products data.
+You can now start to make requests to fetch data from Chec to list your product data.

 ### 1. Fetch our products data